pedro00dk/pedro00dk.github.io/_posts/2020-08-29-first-post.md

 ### Front matter and Variables

-Front matter can be used to set variables to be used to set variables that can be used in the markdown by using double braces.
+Front matter can be used to set variables for the page or post.
+These variables can be accessed in the markdown by using double braces.
+As I talked about before, some of the variables have special meanings, they will be used by jekyll to configure the page.
 The front matter content is YAML, and therefore can be used to create all sorts of objects of different types.
 All variables declared in the front matter are contained in an object called `page`.
 {% raw %}